TNTech-RCD/CentroFinder_Fork/README.md

 # Centromere Detection Pipeline

 This pipeline performs centromere detection and scoring for fungal genomes using Nanopore and PacBio sequencing data.
 It is implemented as a Snakemake workflow designed for execution on an HPC system with optional GPU acceleration.
 The pipeline automatically selects the appropriate processing path based on sequencing platform (Nanopore or PacBio).

+The pipeline automatically selects the appropriate processing path based on sequencing platform (Nanopore or PacBio).